AssetFetch/spec/spec.md

 If a client receives a response code that indicates an error on any query (`4XX`/`5XX`) it SHOULD pause its operation and display a message regarding this incident to the user.
 This message SHOULD contain the contents of the `message` and `id` field in the response's [metadata](#the-meta-field), if they have content.

-# Data Model
+# Endpoints

-This section describes all the data structures used by AssetFetch.
+This section describes all kinds of HTTP(s) endpoints used by AssetFetch.
-This includes the description multiple HTTP(S)-Endpoints as well as the 'datablock' system for attaching data to the output of endpoints.

 ## About Endpoints